Dr. Bruce King

 Dr. King has previously published work in the areas of equine kidney disease and veterinary technician training.
 He is a member of the local, regional and national veterinary medical societies and particularly enjoys attending continuing education courses on new advances in the field of veterinary medicine.
 Dr. King served a four year term as a member of the State of Idaho Board of Veterinary Medicine after his appointment to the position by Gov. Dirk Kempthorne in 2005.
 He held the office of Board President during the 2007-2008 term.
 Bruce resides in Coeur d’Alene.
 He enjoys downhill skiing, travel, gold prospecting and veterinary medicine practice.

-Bruce and his wife Brady have 3 young children, a dog named Fleischman and two kitties, Mulholland and Meredith Baxter Birney.
+Bruce has 4 young children and two kitties, Mulholland and Meredith Baxter Birney.